hollandtom06-droid/My-SQL-Projects-repo/README.md

+This is clear example of a full outer join and its breakdown is below.

 <img width="272" height="174" alt="Screenshot 2026-08-12 141847" src="https://github.com/user-attachments/assets/46792da1-79c2-41f5-8bd6-fd69c603b15f" />

-This is clear example of a full outer join and its breakdown.